Latest Project Updates (Colfax Viaduct information follows):

 Over the Colfax Clover brings together community members, local technical experts and jurisdictional stakeholders to develop short- and long-term design solutions for an intersection that is safer and easier to navigate for all users.
-At a May 2017 design charrette, engineers, urban planners, developers and agency officials explored potential re-designs and land re-uses– a rare opportunity for industry experts and government agencies to efficiently workshop a critical equity issue.
-Based on these results, a newly formed community active living coalition is developing a design demonstration of potential short- and long term re-designs and re-uses planned for spring 2018.
-At the same time the urban planning/engineering firm OTAK is developing visualizations of recommended re-configurations for community assessment, including one plan that originated from the community.

-Over the Colfax Clover Brochure & Timeline:

-Key Partners: Denver Housing Authority/West Denver Renaissance Initiative, Del Norte NDC, the Federal Boulevard Partnership, Denver Public Library, local schools and RNOS, Denver Public Works, CDOT and RTD, Denver Environmental Health, Public Works and Community Planning & Development.
-This multi-year project is funded through Kaiser Permanente.

-For more information please contact: Dan Shah, West Colfax Business Improvement District at firstname.lastname@example.org or 303-623-3232.

-Version 2 | Over the Colfax Clover brings together community members, local technical experts and jurisdictional stakeholders to develop short- and long-term design solutions for an intersection that is safer and easier to navigate for all users.
-At a May 2017 design charrette, engineers, urban planners, developers and agency officials explored potential re-designs and land re-uses– a rare opportunity for industry experts and government agencies to efficiently workshop a critical equity issue.
-Based on these results, a newly formed community active living coalition is developing a design demonstration of potential short- and long term re-designs and re-uses planned for spring 2018.
-At the same time the urban planning/engineering firm OTAK is developing visualizations of recommended re-configurations for community assessment, including one plan that originated from the community.
+At a series of design charrettes, engineers, urban planners, developers and agency officials explored potential re-designs and land re-uses based on community priorities– a rare opportunity for industry experts and government agencies to efficiently workshop a critical equity issue.
+Based on these results, a newly formed community active living coalition developed a design demonstration of potential short- and long term re-designs and re-uses planned.
+At the same time the urban planning/engineering firm has developed visualizations of recommended re-configurations for community assessment.

 Over the Colfax Clover Brochure & Timeline:

 Key Partners: Denver Housing Authority/West Denver Renaissance Initiative, Del Norte NDC, the Federal Boulevard Partnership, Denver Public Library, local schools and RNOS, Denver Public Works, CDOT and RTD, Denver Environmental Health, Public Works and Community Planning & Development.
 This multi-year project is funded through Kaiser Permanente.

 For more information please contact: Dan Shah, West Colfax Business Improvement District at firstname.lastname@example.org or 303-623-3232.